Indian National Congress: Foundation

 During the latter part of the 1870s, there were concerted efforts among Indians to establish a pan-Indian organisation for nationalist political influence.
-In 1883, Allan Octavian Hume, a retired British Civil Servant also known for his pro-Indian activities, outlined his idea for a body representing Indian interests in an open letter to graduates of the University of Calcutta.
+In 1883, Allan Octavian Hume, a retired British Civil Servant who was also known for his pro-Indian activities, outlined his idea for a body representing Indian interests in an open letter to graduates of the University of Calcutta.
 The aim was to obtain a greater share in government for educated Indians and to create a platform for civic and political dialogue between them and the British Raj.
-Hume initiated contact with prominent leaders in India and a notice convening the first meeting of the Indian National Union to be held in Poona the following December, was issued.
+Hume initiated contact with prominent leaders in India and a notice convening the first meeting of the Indian National Union to be held in Poona the following December was issued.
 However, due to a cholera outbreak in Poona it was moved to Bombay.
 Subsequently, the first session of the Indian National Congress held in Bombay from 28 to 31 December 1885 at Gokuldas Tejpal Sanskrit College.
 Hume organised the first meeting in Bombay with the approval of the Viceroy Lord Dufferin.
 He assumed office as the General Secretary, while Umesh Chandra Banerjee was appointed as the first president of Congress.
 Hume believed that while the British helped bring peace to India, they still had not solved the country’s economic problems.